 3. Hemis Monastery

 Heading east down the Sengge River, hidden up a narrow and steep side valley is the largest and richest monastery in Ladakh – Hemis Monastery.
-While the monastery itself is beautifully painted and delightful to spend half a day exploring, the real highlight is in the museum below it – hundreds of religious and cultural artefacts have been gathered, and are displayed with clear explanations of what the object is and what it is used for in traditional Ladakhi life.
+While the monastery itself is beautifully painted and delightful to spend half a day exploring, the real highlight is in the museum below it – hundreds of religious and cultural artifacts have been gathered, and are displayed with clear explanations of what the object is and what it is used for in traditional Ladakhi life.

 4. Pangong Tso